JoSs7/Driving_Test/README.md

 # Driving_Test
-Driving test with PHP and MySQL
+Driving test with PHP and MySQL.